RRIF, LIF and Annuities

 A LIF acts as an extension of a locked-in retirement account (LIRA).
 It allows you to periodically withdraw a portion of your savings accumulated in a pension fund and receive retirement income as you need it.
 A LIF is similar to a RRIF, except for the source of the funds and the withdrawal of a maximum annual amount.

-You are required by law to withdraw a minimum annual amount and a maximum annual amount from your LIF.
+You are required by law to withdraw a minimum amount from your LIF, but you cannot withdraw more than the maximum annual amount.
 However, it is now possible to withdraw a higher annual income in exceptional situations.

 Single Premium Immediate Annuity

 The annuity is an ideal investment if you want to guarantee the payment of your fixed expenses throughout your life.
 It allows you to convert a portion of your savings into a fixed and guaranteed income that you receive on a regular basis.
 You can receive this amount for a specific period or for your lifetime.
 Highly volatile stock markets and low short-term interest rates make it a sound choice.